 Best for: hiking, running, travel, casual

-Compression socks are less commonly seen when it comes to hiking socks, but there are some great options out there.
+Compression socks for hiking are less common, but there are some great options out there.
 They are made from similar fabrics as hiking socks but usually have a light cushioning, are knee high, and contain less Merino wool.
 Compression socks maximize circulation using graduated compression, which can help reduce discomfort and swelling, especially if you have circulation issues.

 Hiking Sock Height